backbone-paginator/backbone.paginator/README.md

 * ```Paginator.setSort(key, direction)```: Sort by a specific key in a direction ('asc'/'desc')
 * ```Paginator.requestNextPage()```: Request the next page of results from the service
 * ```Paginator.requestPreviousPage()```: Request the previous page of results from the service

+##Credits

+This project is based on initial prior work on a paginator by @bmsterling and has been extended by @addyosmani in both the paginator and views to cover a extra pieces (code cleanup, sort by fields, ajax/query pagination, requests etc.)